pab-h/gotendex/README.md

 # Gotendex

-Wrapper for JSON web API for Project Gutenberg ebook metadata
+Wrapper for JSON web API for Project Gutenberg ebook metadata, [see here](http://gutendex.com/)

 # How install